bitovi/cloud-ready-node-app/README.md

 # cloud-ready-node-app
-The blog post for this repo can be found at [bitovi.com/blog/cloud-ready-series-dockerize-javascript-and-node-apps](https://www.bitovi.com/blog/cloud-ready-series-dockerize-javascript-and-node-apps)
+This repo is intended to support our Cloud Ready Blog Series.
+If you're interested start with our introduction blog at [bitovi.com/blog/cloud-ready-series-dockerize-javascript-and-node-apps](https://www.bitovi.com/blog/cloud-ready-series-dockerize-javascript-and-node-apps)